Diogomadeira97/Dietpi-NAS/README.md

 ## Tips:

-• Copy the text of [default-variables.sh](Conf/default/default-variables.sh) to a code editor and, with the help of a password generator, fill in all the information.
-When run "nano default-variables.sh" on [commands](#Commands), use Crtl+6 and then Crtl+K to delete everything.
-Fill in with the text you created.

-•  The private keys of Samba Server and Wireguard will be create on /mnt/Cloud/Data/Keys_SSH and /mnt/Cloud/Data/Keys_VPN consecutively and use Samba or Diet-Dashboard to easily export.
+•  The private keys (Samba Server and Wireguard) and the files with generated passwords for server and users  will be create on /mnt/Cloud/Public/Keys_SSH, /mnt/Cloud/Public/Keys_VPN and /mnt/Cloud/Public/Passwords consecutively, use Samba or Diet-Dashboard to easily export.
 Use one key per device and store them very well, you don't want them to fall into the wrong hands.

 ## Pre-Installation: